Market Pulse Web

 Price Change

-The Price Change calculates the deviation of the last trade price from the average on an interval.
-The percentage value shows how close the current deviation is to the max deviation, that was detected on the interval.
+The Price Change calculates the deviation of the last trade price from the average across an interval of time.
+The percentage value shows how close the current deviation is to the max deviation that was detected on the interval.

 All the values will be shown on the Circle widget.